 I needed this.
 I have been struggling with food from the Crescent City.
 Show and tell cookbooks weren’t giving me any answers.
 I needed to get my arms around the food culture.
 Understand its guts.
 I have been searching for a conduit to show me the reason why the big N.O. is important.
 Give me a time line through menus, a history of natural disasters, culinary roadmap of influences, all bound in eggshell off-white paper.
 I’m not a hard guy to please.
 It’s true, I read at a fourth grade level.
 But, this book sings to me.
 Knowing a place’s history helps me understand it’s current focus and likely trajectory.
 It’s like the History Channel high on Truffles: Paul Prudhomme (Commanders Palace) begat Emeril Lagasse (Emeril’s), begat Susan Spicer (Bayona), begat Donald Link (Herbsaint).
 New Orleans has a storied culinary bloodline.
 Thanks to author Tom Fitzmorris for putting it down on paper.

 The James Beard Foundation recently gave Real Cajun top honors for the category of ‘American Cooking’.
-It also wins the Austin Food Journal award for ‘Kick-Assness’ due to its local ties.
-Chef McClung at Jeffrey’s cut his teeth at Link’s top notch New Orleans restaurant Herbsaint.
+It also wins the Austin Food Journal award for ‘Kick-Assness’ for it’s local ties.
+Chef McClung at Jeffrey’s cut his teeth at Links top notch New Orleans restaurant Herbsait.
 And, it’s co-written by one of my favorite cookbook authors, Austinite Paula Disbrowe.

 For the longest time, when someone would ask me “What’s a good first cookbook?”, I would recommend Julia Child’s The Way To Cook.
 Julia and I were having a thing in the 90’s and I want to help her out with book sales.
 As my personal interests shifted towards books more focused on technique, new recommendations emerged.
 Now, I’m a fan of Cooking, by James Peterson.
 It has the right balance.
 First, the basics: knife sharpening, boning fish, stocks, etc. Then, a wide variety of commonly prepared items: salads, salsas, roasts, pies and many more.
 Plus, it’s written in a comfortable tone, like your aunt dispensing a family recipe.